cinesplat/version-history/README.md

 ## CineSplat Release History

 * v1.1 - May 5 2025
+    * (May 10 2025) Feature - Added 0.4 transparent black overlay for landing page.
-    * (May 8 2025) Feature - Changed password field to text field on Landing page.
+    * (May 8 2025) Feature - Changed password field to text field on landing page.
     * (May 8 2025) Feature - Changed password field placeholder to Location and Sign In button title to Start.
     * (May 8 2025) Feature - Modified Location field to be case insensitive.
     * (May 8, 2025) Feature - Mapped provided Locations to Model IDs.